What types of wildlife are common in our area?

 The term “wildlife” refers to those animals that live successfully outdoors without relying on people for their daily food, water, and shelter needs.
 However, urban development has pushed many species of wildlife out of their natural habitats and forced them into ours.

 Over time wildlife have learned to take advantage of the food, water, and shelter our yards, homes, and businesses provide them.
-Nuisance wildlife species are difficult to control and create stressful situations for both them and us.
+Nuisance wildlife species are difficult to control and prevent and create stressful situations for both them and us.
 Some of the most common types of wildlife in Roanoke and Virginia include raccoons, opossums, squirrels, snakes, groundhogs, and bats.

 Are wildlife dangerous?